chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200119_163807_1.jpg" alt="North Cliff, Varkala, Kerala" width="70%">
 </p>
--	Towards evening, we descended to the beach, did a quick recce to zero in on a less crowded stretch and went right into the water
+-	Towards evening, we descended to the **Varkala Beach**, did a quick recce to zero in on a less crowded stretch and went right into the water
 	-	We spent about 2 hours in there.
 My friends preferred to stay closer to the beach.
 Knowing swimming well, I ventured alone a little further.
 Watching the sunset from inside the sea is a sight to remember!
 	-	I like to just lie in water - floating on the back, ears underwater, eyes shut.
 You are able to hear the water - the waves along with the tiny particles moving in the current - and it cancels the rest of the outside noise.
 This, plus the gentle pressure on the ears, is one of the most calming and meditative sensations I have experienced.
 Try this whenever you are next in water!
 <p align="center">